A man was reinfected with coronavirus – what does this mean for immunity?

 “Strain” has a particular definition when referring to viruses.
 Often a different “strain” is a virus that behaves differently in some way.
 The coronavirus that infected this man in Europe is likely not a new strain.

-A STAT News article reports that the genetic make up of the sequenced virus from the patient’s second infection had 24 nucleotides — building blocks of the virus’s RNA genome — that differed from the SARS-CoV-2 isolate that infected him the first time.
+A Stat News article reports that the genetic make up of the sequenced virus from the patient’s second infection had 24 nucleotides – the building blocks of the virus’s RNA genome – that differed from the SARS-CoV-2 isolate that infected him the first time.

-SARS-CoV-2 has a genome that is made up of about 30,000 nucleotides, so the virus from the man’s second infection was roughly 0.08% different than the original in genome sequence.
+SARS-CoV-2 has a genome that is made up of about 30,000 nucleotides, so the virus from the man’s second infection was roughly 0.08% different from the original in the genome sequence.

 That shows that the virus that caused the second infection was new; not a recurrence of the first virus.